Jac0xb/lighthouse/clients/js/README.md

 # JavaScript client

-A generated JavaScript library for the Counter program.
+A generated JavaScript library for the Lighthouse program.